Mount Kilimanjaro: European exploration

+First women climbers

+In 1909, London-born Gertrude Benham attempted to reach the summit of Mount Kilimanjaro.
+After her porters abandoned the expedition upon discovering the skeletons of previous climbers, Benham continued alone and reached the edge of Kibo Crater, later named Gilman’s Point.
+Adverse weather conditions, including heavy snow and fog, made navigation difficult, leading her to turn back.
+The first woman to successfully reach the summit of Kilimanjaro was Sheila MacDonald, who completed the ascent on 30 September 1927.

+Modern

 The first ascent of the highest summit of Mawenzi was made on 29 July 1912, by the German climbers Eduard Hans Oehler and Fritz Klute, who named it Hans Meyer Peak.
 Oehler and Klute went on to make the third-ever ascent of Kibo, via the Drygalski Glacier, and descended via the Western Breach.
+The mountain lent its name to the 1914 Battle of Kilimanjaro during World War I.

 In 1989, the organizing committee of the 100-year celebration of the first ascent decided to award posthumous certificates to the African porter-guides who had accompanied Meyer and Purtscheller.
 One person in pictures or documents of the 1889 expedition was thought to match a living inhabitant of Marangu, Yohani Kinyala Lauwo.
 Lauwo did not know his own age, nor remember Meyer or Purtscheller.
 He did recall joining a Kilimanjaro expedition involving a Dutch doctor who lived near the mountain, and that he did not wear shoes during the climb.
 Lauwo claimed that he had climbed the mountain three times before the beginning of World War I. The committee concluded that he had been a member of Meyer's team and therefore must have been born around 1871.
 Lauwo died on 10 May 1996, 107 years after the first ascent.
 It is sometimes suggested that he was a co-first-ascendant of Kilimanjaro.